Luz María Zetina

-Luz María Zetina (born Luz María Zetina Lugo on May 28, 1973, in Mexico City, Mexico) is a Mexican actress, model, TV hostess, TV personality and former Miss Mexico 1994 of Italian descent.
-She represented her country in the 1995 Miss Universe pageant, held in Windhoek, Namibia on May 12, 1995.
+Luz María Zetina (born Luz María Zetina Lugo on May 28, 1973 in Mexico City, Mexico) is a Mexican actress, model, tv host and beauty pageant titleholder who was crowned Miss Mexico 1994.
+She represented her country in the Miss Universe 1995 held in Windhoek, Namibia on May 12, 1995.
 She later studied acting at Televisa's Centro de Educación Artística.
 Her first role was in the telenovela Ángela.
 She currently hosts Sale el Sol, a morning show that airs on Mondays through Fridays on Imagen Televisión.